impleotv/sky-view-release/README.md

 OS: Linux x64.

 ## Installation (using Docker Compose)
-**Sky View** is a STANAG 4609 player that ships as a single Docker container with an embedded web UI.
+**SkyView** is a STANAG 4609 player that ships as a single Docker container with an embedded web UI.
 Once deployed, you can access the interface from any browser and optionally install it as a Progressive Web App (PWA) for offline use and a native-like experience.

 ## Prerequisites

  - **Docker** 24+ installed on your system
   - Linux: Native Docker Engine
   - Windows: Docker Desktop (with limitations on multicast support) or VM
 - **Docker Compose** (recommended for easier management)

 ## Quick Start

-The fastest way to get Sky View running:
+The fastest way to get SkyView running:

 **Create a `docker-compose.yml` file:**
 ```yaml